viveksyngh/regex_go/README.md

 # regex_go
 OpenFAAS function to check Regex (implemented in Go)

-This is build as a dummy app to check openfaas-cloud and Status integration 1
+This is build as a dummy app to check openfaas-cloud and Status integration with openfaas deployed at:
+`0341c281.ngrok.io`

 **Example:**
 ```